 Tuesday, February 28, 2012

-HUD Secretary, Shaun Donovan, clearly articulated the need for a program that helps responsible homeowners inPittsburgh take advantage of lower interest rates by refinancing their current mortgage into a more stable product:
+HUD Secretary, Shaun Donovan, clearly articulated the need for HARP and helping responsible homeowners who are underwater on their mortgage refinance into a lower rate.

 CLICK HERE for full written testimony.